Building U.S.-Indonesia Mutual Understanding Since 1994

 The program typically offers two class levels: beginner and intermediate.
 However, USINDO also accommodates participants wishing to learn at the advanced level as well.

 The classes cover the essentials of Indonesian vocabulary, grammar, and cultural contexts through interactive speaking, reading, writing, and listening exercises.
+Students attend language classes and tutorials for 20 hours per week for nine weeks.

 Students also practice twice a week after regular classes with Indonesian tutors who are students in Yogyakarta.
 Such tutoring provides the opportunity for both Indonesian and American students to engage at an informal level, ask questions, and develop friendships; many Summer Studies alumni have maintained these bonds long after participating in the program.